 - Which carrier partners are supported in that country?

-- Rates for voice and data roaming.
+- What are the rates for voice and data roaming?

-- Other fees or charges while roaming.
+- Are there other fees or charges while roaming?

 Tips when traveling internationally